 Barry Mishkind - The Eclectic Engineer

 Greg Ogonowski grew up in St. Clair Shores, MI, suburban Detroit, in the shadow of great radio stations like CKLW.
-His career then took him to Los Angeles, where he worked for KEZY, Anaheim, CA, KTNQ, KLVE, and KBIG, Los Angeles, CA. His efforts included "touching" most radio stations in the LA area.
+His career started at WWWW, Detroit, then took him to Dallas, El Paso, Seattle, and Los Angeles, where he worked for KEZY, Anaheim, CA, KTNQ, KLVE, and KBIG, Los Angeles, CA. His efforts included "touching" most radio stations in the LA area.

 No other single radio station has influenced the way the Gregg Laboratories processor sounded more than CKLW.
 That radio station had a sound that "meant business" and it enjoyed the success that came with it.